-In 1880, the Clark Bros., Co. was founded in Belmont, NY by Charles and William Clark.
+In 1880, the history of Clark Bros., Co. began in Belmont, NY by Charles and William Clark.
 The company started by building farm and sawmill equipment, but later transitioned to pumps for the explosion in Southern Tier oil development.
 In 1912, following a fire destroying the Belmont facility, Clark Bros. moved to North Olean to be closer to the oil refineries and pipelines leading from the Olean and Bradford area to major destinations.
 In 1918, the large engines for drilling and compressors built in Olean are transitioned to aid the war effort as Clark Bros. becomes one of the largest employers in the city.

 In the late 1930’s Clark Bros. and Solomon R. Dresser Co. merge to form Dresser-Clark.
 Production continues through the Great Depression, keeping hundreds of workers employed.
 In the leadup to World War II, the company produces 75% of all direct driven angle engine compressors in the country.